 Ep #203: How to Not Be Shy

-This week, I want to talk to you about shyness.
+This week, I want to talk to you about how to overcome shyness.

 If you consider yourself shy, you’re surely familiar with being overwhelmed being around others, feeling uncomfortable, timid, and insecure.

-Listen in below to discover how you can make yourself more pleasant, warm, and friendly when you meet new people and leave your shyness behind.
+Listen in to discover how you can make yourself more pleasant, warm, and friendly when you meet new people, feel more confident, and leave your shyness behind.